The Australian National Healthcare Associated Infection Point Prevalence Survey

 - To estimate the total burden of HAIs in acute care hospitals in Australia

 - To describe the HAIs by site, type of patient, specialty, type of facility and geographical location

 Data will also be collected on patients with multi-resistant organisms, urinary and vascular devices, and those requiring single room placement.

 Findings from this research will inform future national HAI prevention initiatives, as well as developing a model for future national HAI surveillance.

 The survey, based on methods developed by the European Centre for Disease Control and Prevention (ECDC) has been graciously funded by a charity that has donated over $1 million to nursing research over the last decade.

 We will post further details on this site.
-In the meantime, if you would like further information, please contact either Dr Philip Russo (Twitter @PLR_aus) or Professor Brett Mitchell (Twitter @1healthau)
+In the meantime, if you would like further information, please contact either A/Prof Philip Russo (Twitter @PLR_aus) or Professor Brett Mitchell (Twitter @1healthau)